merlin.algorithms.layer module

 Bases:

-MerlinModuleQuantum Neural Network Layer with factory-based architecture.
+MerlinModuleQuantum neural network layer with factory-based architecture.

 This layer can be created either from a

-CircuitBuilderinstance, a pre-compiledpcvl.Circuit, or an :class:Experiment`.- export_config()
+CircuitBuilderinstance, a pre-compiledpcvl.Circuit, or anpcvl.Experiment.- export_config()

 Export a standalone configuration for remote execution.